amol-srivastava/amol-srivastava/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Amol Srivastava
 =======================================================================================================================================

-Finance|Tech
+Finance & Tech
 ----------------------------------

 I am a senior at Rutgers University, majoring in Computer Science, with a strong focus on software engineering, data analysis, and financial technology.
 My expertise lies in developing scalable systems, analyzing complex datasets, and leveraging machine learning to drive actionable insights.
 With a keen interest in finance and quantitative modeling, I have worked on predictive analytics and financial algorithms that enhance decision-making processes.

 Beyond my technical expertise, I am passionate about the intersection of finance and technology.
 Whether it’s optimizing trading strategies, automating financial reports, or building robust fintech solutions, I am always eager to solve industry challenges with cutting-edge technology.

-✉️ You can contact me at amolsrivastava28@gmail.com
+✉️ You can contact me at amol_srivastava@outlook.com

 🧠 I'm currently exploring Quantitative Finance & Algorithmic Trading